ldbc/ldbc_snb_interactive_v2_impls/README.md

 The [Auditing Policies chapter of the specification](https://ldbcouncil.org/ldbc_snb_docs/ldbc-snb-specification.pdf) describes the auditing process and the required artifacts.

 If you plan to get your system audited, please reach to the [LDBC Steering Committee](https://ldbcouncil.org/organizational-members/).

-:warning: Audited runs are currently only possible with the [v1.x version](https://github.com/ldbc/ldbc_snb_interactive_impls/tree/v1-dev).
-The new version of Interactive (with deletes and larger SFs) will be released in Q2 2023.